Want to try the Cambridge Diet Plan? You're not the only one. Also known as the Cambridge Weight Plan, it was first launched in 1984.

-The NHS advises only following a very low calorie diet ‘under medical supervision’ and add that it should not be used as ‘the first option to manage obesity.’
+The NHS advises only following a very low calorie diet ‘under medical supervision’ and adds that it should not be used as ‘the first option to manage obesity.’

-Once signed up to the Cambridge Diet, you are assigned a consultant who stays with you for the duration of the plan, providing advice and support, and ensuring you stay on track.
+Once signed up to the Cambridge Diet Plan, you are assigned a consultant who stays with you for the duration of the plan, providing advice and support, and ensuring you stay on track.

-There are six steps within four stages to each Cambridge Weight Plan weight loss program: preparation, weight loss, stabilisation and long-term weight management.
+There are six steps within four stages to each program: preparation, weight loss, stabilisation and long-term weight management.

 Although most people start with step one, the assigned consultant will advise which step is the best to start with.

-During step one of the plan, known as the ‘Total Diet Replacement Step’ you consume between 450 and 6oo calories a day in the form of three or four Cambridge Weight Plan meal replacement products.
+During step one of the plan, known as the ‘Total Diet Replacement Step’ you consume a minimum 600 calories a day in the form of three or four Cambridge Diet Plan meal replacement products.
 Once the first stage is complete, your daily allowance steadily increases as you move up through the steps and begin to reintroduce normal foods back into your diet.

 Is the Cambridge Diet effective?